 Using My fitness pal to help you with this – The App Breakdown

 I wanted to look at a breakdown of my intake, find out how many carbohydrates I was eating.
-The my fitness pal app goes into the diary section, which breaks down each food item and highlights the macros; it also shows each item’s calories and how each meal with those items has counted up.
+My fitness pal app goes into the diary section, which breaks down each food item and highlights the macros; it also shows each item’s calories and how each meal with those items has counted up.
 Because yeah – Milk has carbs.
 Who knew?!

-So your fruit, bread, butter and that coffee?
 It will explain how each part and the meal as a whole adds up in calories and how many you have left for the day.
 But, the most two important sections; The Nutrients & the macros.

 But, the most two important sections; The Nutrients & the macros.